Provenance

 /v1/profiles30 daysThrough the end user's session

 You can override with ?fresh=true to force a refetch.
-That charges full credits; a cache hit is the default cost.
+That charges full credits; cache hits charge full credits too — see Pricing for why.

 Audit trail